skorch-dev/skorch/docs/user/neuralnet.rst

 Use this, for instance, when trying out different callback parameters in a grid search.

+*Note*: The user-defined callbacks are always called in the same order as they appeared in the list.
+If there are dependencies between the callbacks, the user has to make sure that the order respects them.
-*Note*: The user-defined callbacks are always called *after* the default callbacks.
-This is so that user-defined callbacks can make use of the things provided by the default callbacks.
+Also note that the user-defined callbacks will be called *after* the default callbacks so that they can make use of the things provided by the default callbacks.
 The only exception is the default callback :class:`~skorch.callbacks.PrintLog`, which is always called last.

 warm_start
 ^^^^^^^^^^